-Except for the Crown Estate Commissioners or a person who is a data controller by virtue of section 63(3) of the Act, the power to apply monetary penalties applies to all data controllers in the private, public and voluntary sectors including, but not limited to: large companies; small businesses; sole traders; charitable bodies; voluntary organisations; Government Departments; and office holders created by statute such as electoral registration officers.
+In relation to serious contraventions of the Act the power to impose monetary penalties applies to all data controllers in the private, public and voluntary sectors including, but not limited to; large companies, small businesses, sole traders, charitable bodies, voluntary organisations, Government Departments and office holders created by statute such as electoral registration officers.

-A monetary penalty notice cannot be imposed on a person who is not a data controller, for example, a bank employee or a Crown Servant such as a member of the Armed Forces or a volunteer for a charity.
-Nor can a monetary penalty be imposed on a data processor where processing of personal data is carried out on behalf of a data controller or against an individual who processes personal data for domestic purposes.
+A monetary penalty notice cannot be imposed on the Crown Estate Commissioners or a person who is a data controller by virtue of section 63(3) of the Act or a person who is not a data controller, for example, a bank employee or a Crown Servant such as a member of the Armed Forces or a volunteer for a charity.
+Nor can a monetary penalty be imposed on a data processor where processing of personal data is carried out on behalf of a data controller.